Scroll to content

 Phonics

-Read Write Inc. is a popular phonics scheme.
+At St Mary's we use the Read Write Inc. phonics scheme.
 Like all phonics schemes, it teaches children the sounds in English, the letters that represent them, and how to form the letters when writing.

-Oxford Owl have lots of free Read Write Inc. Phonics resources to help your child, including eBooks, practice sheets and parent films.
+Oxford Owl have many free Read Write Inc. phonic resources to help your child, including eBooks, practice sheets and parent films.
 We suggest you start by watching this film for parents: What is Read Write Inc. Phonics?

 Watch the Sound Pronunciation Guide video to help you.
 Make sure they say sounds like ‘mmm’, not letter names like ‘em’